 By Jerry Carpenter

 On the East Coast, long before moving to California was a dream, I spent my bonsai learning on “indoor” or tropical plants.
 I also forced, shame on me, outdoor plants to grow mostly indoors when I did not have a deck or porch to put them on.
-One of the common plants to work with is the Ficus tree.
+One of the common plants to work with is the Ficus tree (Ulmus species).
 I had other Jade, Jasmine, Eastern Olive, Serissa Japonica, Schefflera (I still have one), and finally Fukien Tea.
 These plants went outside in Maryland, DC, and Virginia until the temps entered the 40s and came back in to remain in the house.
 They mostly went into every sunny window or small glass terrarium that I had.

 Today, of course, I have been converted to outside trees that mostly endure their lives comfortably on my balcony in San Jose all year unless I have temps below freezing for prolonged periods.
 That is rare though.
 I still have a fondness for the indoor types though and, yes, recently picked up a lovely old Shohin Ficus from the GSBF Convention last month.
 So for those are interested in Ficus, here are some basic hints on developing them as bonsai.